Trump Has Picked America’s Enemies in Russia Over Its Friends in Europe

 The United States has long led the way in showing how newcomers of all different backgrounds and ethnicities can be integrated into our democracy.
 But Trump is walking away from that vision — he did not mention the word “democracy” once in Warsaw and the only time he mentioned an election was when he bragged about all of the Polish-American votes he won in 2016.
 Trump seems to think that the only thing that unites Poland and America is “bonds of culture, faith, and tradition,” but Russians could just as plausibly claim to share those bonds as well.

 Indeed, there is every reason to suspect that Trump himself, in spite of a few mildly critical remarks about Russia’s “destabilizing activities” (a nice way to describe the invasion of Ukraine, the subversion of the U.S. election, and the war crimes in Syria), shares this rosy view of Russian-American affinity peddled by Putin.
 As Rex Tillerson said, “there was a very clear positive chemistry” between the two men, so much so that they refused to break up their tête-à-tête even when it ran long over-schedule.
 There was no such warmth evident in Trump’s meetings with European leaders such as Angela Merkel.
+After his return home, Trump tweeted, “Now it is time to move forward in working constructively with Russia!”
+No mention of working constructively with Germany or France.

 In the end, Trump’s second trip to Europe confirms the message of the first one: For the first time ever, the United States has a president who is more sympathetic to our enemies in Russia than to our friends in Europe.